Ericsson/codechecker/docs/usage.md

 CodeChecker fixit ./reports
 ```

-In this example we will fix only one issue automatically.
+In this section we will fix only one issue automatically.
 It changes the source
-and you can try the incremental build feature on modified source.
-The next
+and you can try the incremental build feature on the modified source at that
-command fixes 4th line of `main.cpp`.
+described in the next section.
+The next command fixes 4th line of `main.cpp`.

 ```sh
 CodeChecker fixit --checker-name modernize-deprecated-headers --apply \